pagkly/Zed/Investopedia3/How Wrap Accounts Work.md

 The investor may be better off holding the portfolio to earn the dividend income.
 No capital gain taxes are incurred, and there are no commissions or wrap fees to pay.

-In this case, moving the assets into a wrap account would have generated more costs and reduced the investor’s [total return](https://www.investopedia.com/terms/t/totalreturn.asp).
+In this case, moving the assets into a wrap account would have generated more costs and reduced the investor’s [[total return]](https://www.investopedia.com/terms/t/totalreturn.asp).